-In 2017, I went for another blood test which showed that thyroid antibodies were in the norm (<34 IU/ml).
+In 2017, I went for another blood test that showed that thyroid antibodies were in the norm (<34 IU/ml).
 The comment of the responsible immunologist was saying that the diagnosis of Hashimoto’s is not confirmed.

 The test was repeated.
-Two months, two years, and even three years later it was still negative.
+Two months, two years, and even three years later, it was still negative.